Olivki/tos-tool/README.md

 Note that support for this tool is *not* provided by IMC Games, and is *not* officially supported by them.

+This tool has not been tested with the live version of the game, and is not intended to be used with it, therefore no support will be provided for it.

 ### Usage

 Download the latest version from releases and extract it to a safe location, add the `bin` directory to your `PATH` *(or